-- CleanCosmic: Cosmic ray events removal from input raw frame.
-The cosmic ray rejection algorithm is described in Section 9.2, page 142. - CosmicRatio: Critical ratio for discriminating between objects and cosmic rays.
-This parameter is effective when CleanCosmic is set. - CosmicThreshold: Threshold for the selection of cosmic rays candidates.
-This parameter is effective when CleanCosmic is set. - TemperatureCheck: The Sky to CCD distortion models (see 8.2.2, page 134) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
+CleanCosmic: Cosmic ray events removal from input raw frame.
+The cosmic ray rejection algorithm is described in Section 8.2, page 140.

+CosmicRatio: Critical ratio for discriminating between objects and cosmic rays.
+This parameter is effective when CleanCosmic is set.

+CosmicThreshold: Threshold for the selection of cosmic rays candidates.
+This parameter is effective when CleanCosmic is set.

+TemperatureCheck: The Sky to CCD distortion models (see 7.2.2, page 132) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
 If this parameter is set, the beam temperature is compared with the temperatures of the other beams and with the ambient temperature.
-If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beam temperatures that differ from the ambient temperature is used in place of the beam temperature.
-This option was just introduced to prevent possible problems with the beam temperature sensors. - TemperatureTolerance: Max tolerated difference between ambient and beam temperatures.
+If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beams temperatures that differ from the ambient temperature less than the specified threshold.
+If not a single beam temperature is within tolerance, then the ambient temperature is used in place of the beam temperature.
+This option was just introduced to prevent possible problems with the beam temperature sensors.

+TemperatureTolerance: Max tolerated difference between ambient and beam temperatures.
 This parameter is effective only if TemperatureCheck is set.

-A description of the algorithms used in this recipe is given in Section 9.20, page 155.
+A description of the algorithms used in this recipe is given in Section 8.20, page 153.

-7.11 vmimobsstare
+6.11 vmimobsstare

 The VIMOS pipeline recipe vmimobsstare is used to apply basic reduction steps to one exposure made in direct imaging mode.
 SExtractor v2.1.6 [8] is run on the reduced image, producing a table of detected objects with their instrumental magnitudes, their celestial and image coordinates, and their stellarity index.
-The image WCS, together with the component describing the instrument optical distortions (see Section 8.2.2, page 134), is converted into the convention followed by VMMPS (the VIMOS mask preparation software).
+The image WCS, together with the component describing the instrument optical distortions (see Section 7.2.2, page 132), is converted into the convention followed by VMMPS (the VIMOS mask preparation software).
 This set of coefficients, the CO-matrix used in the SAO WCSTools package [10], is written to the header of the reduced image.

-DO category Туре Explanation Required IMG_SCIENCE Raw frame Science exposure \checkmark MASTER_BIAS Calibration Master bias \checkmark MASTER_DARK Calibration Master dark IMG_MASTER_SKY_FLAT Calibration Master sky flat field \checkmark CCD_TABLE Calibration Bad pixel table PHOTOMETRIC_TABLE Calibration Photometric table
+DO category Type Explanation Required

+IMG_SCIENCE Raw frame Science exposure

+MASTER_BIAS Calibration Master bias \checkmark

+MASTER_DARK Calibration Master dark

+IMG_MASTER_SKY_FLAT Calibration Master sky flat field \checkmark

+CCD_TABLE Calibration Bad pixel table

+PHOTOMETRIC_TABLE Calibration Photometric table